Acne & Hidradenitis Suppurativa

 The goals of the Acne & HS Focused Study Group are to define and address unmet research needs in these disorders and to advance our understanding of biomarkers, genetic influences, and disease co-morbidities, in order to best treat our pediatric and adolescent patients.

-The Acne & HS Focused Study Group is chaired by Irene Lara-Corrales, MD at the University of Toronto, and co-chaired by Leah Lalor, MD at the Medical College of Wisconsin, and Colleen Cotton, MD at Children’s National Hospital.
+The Acne & HS Focused Study Group is Chaired by Irene Lara-Corrales, MD at the University of Toronto and Vice-Chaired by Colleen Cotton, MD at Children’s National Hospital.